trongthanh/secrets-of-front-end-ninja-2017/index.md

 - Take online lessons: codecademy, egghead, youtube ([Nau channel](https://www.youtube.com/user/naustudio))

 --
+- Do a side project or a demo to reinforce what you learned

+--
 - Pick and read a book about JavaScript, recommended:
   + [Front End Developer Handbook](https://www.frontendhandbook.com/)
   + **Professional JavaScript for Web Developers** by Nicholas C. Zakas